Raydio

-Raydio is an American funk and R&B vocal group formed in 1977 by Ray Parker Jr., with Vincent Bonham, Jerry Knight, and Arnell Carmichael.
+Raydio (known as Ray Parker Jr. & Raydio 1980-81) is an American funk and R&B vocal group formed in 1977 by Ray Parker Jr., with Vincent Bonham, Jerry Knight, and Arnell Carmichael.
 In 1978 Charles Julian Fearing and Larry "Fatback" Tolbert joined the band, along with Darren Carmichael.

 Career

 1970s and Raydio

 After securing a record deal, the group scored their first big hit in early 1978 with "Jack and Jill", which was taken from their self-titled debut album.
 The song peaked at No. 8 on the U.S. Billboard Hot 100 chart, and reached No. 11 in the UK Singles Chart, earning a gold record in the process.
 "Is This a Love Thing" peaked at No. 27 in the UK in August 1978.
 Their next successful follow-up hit, "You Can't Change That" was released in 1979, and lifted from their Rock On album.
 The single reached No. 9 on the Billboard chart that year.
 In September 1979, they participated in an anti-nuclear concert at Madison Square Garden.
 Their performance of "You Can't Change That" at this show appears on the No Nukes album.